All you need to know about kitchen layouts

 Just imagine it.
 Your kitchen but with the cooker, sink, toaster, and fridge all crammed into one corner.
 The microwave is above the sink, and the cutlery all tucked away in the bottom drawer.

 Now, a confession.
 This example is deliberately provocative; we haven’t (yet) heard of anyone who has managed to squeeze all their kitchen into one corner and put knives in the reach of children.
 Although there are far too many examples of people who have spent little-to-no time planning their kitchen, and they always regret it!
-The point is to emphasise that a poor kitchen layout can drastically reduce the practicality, safety, and enjoyability of your kitchen.
+The point is to emphasise that a poor kitchen layout can drastically reduce your kitchen's practicality, safety, and enjoyability.

 So, if you want to learn some basic but important tips on how to plan the layout of your kitchen properly, you’ve come to the right place.